-On Saturday, August 25, 2018, along with a team of my peers, I’m overseeing a community gathering at El Gran Burrito restaurant, which has been owned by the same immigrant family at the intersection of Vermont Avenue and Santa Monica boulevard for nearly 30 years.
+On Saturday, August 25, 2018, along with a team of my peers, I’m overseeing a community gathering at El Gran Burrito restaurant.
+El Gran Burrito been owned by the same immigrant family for nearly 30 years, standing at at the intersection of Vermont Avenue and Santa Monica in East Hollywood.

-The event will be a day of workshops, music, and dialogue for the local families of my neighborhood, including a bit of everything for our guests.
+The event will be a day of workshops, music, and dialogue for the local families of my neighborhood.

 Following workshop, our guests will be treated to lunch, that is, ‘GRAN’ burritos, as well as an Open Mic or open performance session, and of course, the MAJOR “Back to School” raffle.
 Items we look to hand out through the raffle include backpacks, Metro TAP cards, a skateboard, a bicycle, a scooter, helmets, and more.
 The goal is to have 50 people take part in this experience.

-The event is unlike anything I’ve ever seen in my neighborhood before, and I’m exceptionally proud to be designing it alongside my peers, who are also locals and people who have been raised in the community here like myself.
-I am also in a slight crisis, however, as I now need to reach out to the larger community for support.
+The event is unlike anything I’ve ever seen in my neighborhood before, and I’m exceptionally proud to be designing it alongside my peers, who are fellow locals and people raised in the community here like myself.
+I’m also in a slight crisis due to the event, however, as I now need to reach out to the larger community for support.